marcofilho/go-ecommerce/docs/DATABASE_SCHEMA.md

 ### 2. discounts

-Stores promotional discount codes with percentage or fixed amount values.
+Stores promotional discount codes with advanced targeting and usage tracking.
+The enhanced discount system supports flexible discount targeting by products, categories, and users, with comprehensive usage tracking and validation.

 | Column | Type | Constraints | Description |
 |--------|------|-------------|-------------|